F-y-o-d-o-r/form_windows/README.md

-Form for chosing type of windows ore doors
+Form for chosing type of windows or doors